contactsimonwilson/PubRemote/README.md

 ## Issues

-Create an issue on GitHub or in the PubRemote channel within the PubWheel Discord server
+[Create an issue](https://github.com/contactsimonwilson/PubRemote/issues) on GitHub or post in the PubRemote channel within the PubWheel Discord server

 ## Pairing Instructions